-Football is well and truly in the air this summer, kicking off quite literally with the UEFA final on 1st June.
-It’s not all about the boys though; the Fifa Women’s World Cup month starts on the 7th and with organisations such as She Can Play getting girls into the sport, it’s any person’s game.
+Football is well and truly in the air this summer, kicking off quite literally with the UEFA final at the end of May.
+It’s not all about the boys though; the Fifa Women’s World Cup occurs every four years in June and with organisations such as She Can Play getting girls into the sport, it’s any person’s game.

 Another great event happening in June is Coaching Week.
-Running from 3rd – 9th June, celebrations of great coaching will take place across the UK, also raising awareness of the benefits of being coached.
+Running in early June, celebrations of great coaching will take place across the UK, also raising awareness of the benefits of being coached.
 We thought we’d do our bit to bring you some football training drills to improve your game:

 Agility is important in football for many reasons.
 Top players in the game will be very agile, and will be able to move off in different directions when they’ve got the football or even when they haven’t.
 They’ll also use their agility to deceive their opponents on the pitch.
 It’s all about doing drills to make sure your feet can move at a substantial pace.

 Position four cones in a T shape on the ground.
 Start at the base of the T, running up the centre to the top, then run down one arm, to the other arm, then to the centre and back down the the base again.
 Repeat this with the football, making sure to move it around the cones as you go.
 It’s important to work your feet quickly in tight areas, both with and without the ball.

 If you haven’t got a ladder at home, use cones or any other piece of equipment that you can work your feet around or step through.
 The quicker you move your feet, the quicker you can get out of tight areas.
 Complete different ladder exercises without the ball, such as moving in a zig-zag formation through the cones or running over the cones, aligning each foot with the cones as you go.